BrianSigafoos/briansigafoos.github.io/_posts/2013-07-26-setting-up-jekyll-blog.md

 layout: post
 slug: building-a-blog-using-jekyll-and-github-pages
 title: Setting up Jekyll with Bootstrap, Github pages and a custom domain
-summary: After 6 hours of poking around I found a fast and easy setup thanks to Garry Welding
+summary: Here's how I set up this blog with Jekyll, Bootstrap, GitHub pages.
+After trying to do it manually, I copied a working one and will customize from there.
 image: 'octojekyll.png'
 tags:
 - Jekyll